What is the ADA?

 Discrimination is the failure to give a person with a disability the equal opportunity to use or enjoy the public accommodation's goods, services, or facilities.
 Examples of ADA violations would include:

-• A health club that charged extra fees to persons who were HIV-positive, or that prohibited HIV-positive members from using the steam room or sauna, or that limited the hours during which HIV-positive members could use the clubs facilities.
+- A health club that charged extra fees to persons who were living with HIV, or that prohibited members with HIV from using the steam room or sauna, or that limited the hours during which members with HIV could use the club’s facilities.

-• A day care center that categorically refused admission to HIV-positive children or the children of HIV-positive mothers.
+- A day care center that categorically refused admission to children with HIV or the children of mothers with HIV.

 The ADA also requires public accommodations to take steps to ensure that persons with disabilities have equal access to their goods and services.
 For example, the ADA requires public accommodations to make reasonable changes in their policies, practices, and procedures; to provide communication aids and services; and to remove physical barriers to access when it is readily achievable.